-STEP ELEVEN- APPEALS FROM THE FPEB
+STEP ELEVEN- APPEALS TO THE USADPA

-If we need to appeal the findings of the FPEB, our first step will be to request a copy of the audio recording of the hearing and review it together.
-Then we will review the rationale of the FPEB line by line to look for mistakes of fact or law as well as determining whether we can develop new medical and nonmedical evidence to effectively refute their findings.
+If we need to appeal the findings of the FPEB, our first step will be to request a copy of the audio recording of the hearing and review together.
+Then we will review the rationale of the FPEB line by line to look for mistakes of fact or law as well as determining whether we can develop new medical and nonmedical evidence to refute their findings.

-The appeal from the FPEB to the SAFPC can be either a written appeal or an inperson appeal that is limited in both time and scope, However, we will continue to supplement it with any new evidence as it develops, until a final decision is issued.
-If that decision is not favorable, then we will discuss the merits of filing an appeal with the Board of Corrections for Military Records.
+The appeal to the USAPDA can be either a written appeal tor an in-person appeal that is limited in time and scope that is first routed through the FPEB to see if they will change their minds.
+If this does not happen, then we will supplement our appeal and respond to their forwarding letter to the USAPDA.
+And, to be frank, we will continue to supplement our appeal as part of a dynamic process until a final decision is issued by the agency.
+If that is not favorable, then we will discuss the merits of filing an appeal with the Army Board of Corrections for Military Records.